What is a payment gateway and how does it work?

 Do you need a payment gateway?

-As long as you accept (or want to accept) credit card payments online or on a mobile device, you’ll need a payment gateway.
+If you accept (or want to accept) credit card payments online or on a mobile device, you’ll need a payment gateway.
 Without it, you won't be able to verify a customer's credit card information, process payments, or finalize the sale.

 If your business is brick-and-mortar only, you might not need a payment gateway.
 Your point-of-sale terminal will authorize the credit card payment using the chip reader.
-But if you plan to offer a hybrid of online and offline sales, it can make sense to incorporate a payment gateway into both your ecommerce and in-store checkout process.
+But if you plan to offer a hybrid of online and offline sales, it can make sense to incorporate a payment gateway into both your ecommerce and in-store checkout process

 What is an international payment gateway?